7 Good Ideas for New Investors

-The earlier you start, the less you may have to save to reach your goal, thanks to the potential for long-term compound growth.
+The earlier you start investing, the less you may need to save to reach your goal, thanks to the potential for long-term compound growth.
 Consider two investors who each wanted to save $1 million by age 65:

-- Rosa started investing at age 25 and so needed to save just $5,720 a year to achieve her goal.
+- Rosa started investing at age 25, so she needed to save just $5,720 a year to achieve her goal.

-- Jin didn’t start investing until he was 35 and so needed to save $11,125 a year to achieve the same goal.
+- Jin, on the other hand, didn’t start investing until he was 35, so he needed to save $11,125 a year to achieve the same goal.

-“Age 35 is still quite young, but Jin nevertheless had to save nearly 50% more than Rosa to achieve the same goal,” says Mark Riepe, head of the Schwab Center for Financial Research.
+“At age 35, Jin still has three decades to invest to meet his goal.
+Nevertheless, he has to save nearly 50% more than Rosa to achieve the same goal,” says Mark Riepe, head of the Schwab Center for Financial Research.
 “Not everyone will be able to do that, which is why it’s so important to invest as much as you can as early as you can.”

 “A diversified portfolio won’t always outperform an all-stock portfolio, but it will generally lose less of its value during a downturn,” Mark says.
 “And when your portfolio is less volatile, you’re less likely to make rash decisions that could undercut your savings.”

-Management fees—from expense ratios charged by index funds to the annual fees charged by an advisor—are often a necessary part of investing.
+Management fees—from expense ratios charged by mutual and exchange-traded funds to the annual fees charged by an advisor—are often a necessary part of investing.
 That said, even seemingly small differences can erode your returns over time.

-When the market’s in free fall, it’s tempting to flee to the safety of cash.
-However, pulling out of the market for even a month during a downturn could seriously stunt your returns, as the examples below show.
+When the market is in a free fall, you might be tempted to flee to the safety of cash.
+However, pulling out of the market for even a month during a downturn could seriously stunt your returns.

 “The problem with selling during a market drop is that by the time you act, the worst may already be behind you,” Mark says.
 “Thus, not only are you locking in your losses, but you’re likely to miss some of the best days of the recovery, which often happen within the first few months.”